About This Airport:

 - Terminal 3 - This is a very basic terminal.
 It was so small I could see the entire area from the door.
 Get out and go to another terminal if you ever find yourself stuck here.

 - Terminal 4 - On the Arrivals Level, there were birds flying around.
 Seating is limited and many people were stretched out along the window sills.
 The seating situation was no better on the Departures Level.
 I don't recall seeing any seats and again people were stretched out along the window sills.
 There were 4 or 5 multi-faith prayer rooms.
 There was a lot of construction at this terminal, but I think there will be a large food court/shopping area in the future.
-If you are willing to part with some money, you can seek refuge in the Oasis Lounge ($45 for 4 hours).
-The lounge is now open 24 hours.
-Bring a sweater though, it was cold inside the lounge.

 - Terminal 5 - This is the cleanest and most modern of all the terminals.
 I spotted a few birds flying around the arrivals area.
 Loud late 70's music played (Hall & Oates).
 The Dunkin Donuts is open 24-hours.
 Very cold, so bring a sweater.
 Many people were sitting on the floor near outlets charging their phones and laptops.